megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 // ...
 ```

 A similar scenario happens with the stylesheets.
 For SCSS, we have to use the `@import` statement.
 Our `site.scss` contains examples of this.
-Here's how we load Bootstrap's CSS:
+Here's how we load Bootstrap's CSS, for instance:

 ```scss
 // ./Stylesheets/site.scss